automatic-ripping-machine/automatic-ripping-machine/README-OMDBAPI.txt

 may want to purchase an API key, and since each API key gives access to 100,000 queries per day, I am willing to share my key for testing purposes provided you don't go over, oh let's say, 25,000 queries in a day (LOL).
 Contact me at my primary email cbunt1@yahoo.com or my github account cbunt1.

+A special thank you to Aaron Helton (aargonian) for your help with the Python update...I'm a Shell scripter, not a Python scripter...:-)